Before your customers know anything about you, they’ve probably seen your logo.

 Need help creating a logo?
-Try Constant Contact’s free logo maker.
+Try Constant Contact’s logo maker.

 About the Author: Susan Solovic is THE Small Business Expert.
 Sign up for Susan’s Success Tips Newsletter and get your free copy of “Smart Marketing Strategies for Small Biz” ebook.